harrythomas1998/Assignment/plan.md

 When a person is finished each section they will commit and as a team we will review the work and together decide if it needs improvement.
 Each team member will redo step 8 - 9 until the team are in agreement that each section is complete to the highest standard

-After completing a topic we will move onto the next topic and re do steps 6 - 9
+After completing a topic we will continue on to the next topic and do steps 6 - 9 for each new topic

 We will then sign off and ensure the hand book is well written any changes needed will be decided through a pull request